 \section{Abstract}

 Deep learning methods for material property prediction have been widely explored to advance materials discovery.
-However, the prevailing pre-train then fine-tune paradigm often fails to address the inherent diversity and disparity of material tasks.
-To overcome these challenges, we introduce \name, a \textbf{Mo}dular framework for \textbf{Ma}terials that first trains specialized modules across a wide range of tasks and then adaptively composes synergistic modules tailored to each downstream scenario.
+However, the prevailing pre-train paradigm often fails to address the inherent diversity and disparity of material tasks.
+To overcome these challenges, we introduce \name, a simple \textbf{Mo}dular framework for \textbf{Ma}terials that first trains specialized modules across a wide range of tasks and then adaptively composes synergistic modules tailored to each downstream scenario.
 Evaluation across 17 datasets demonstrates the superiority of \name, with a substantial 14\% average improvement over the strongest baseline.
-Few-shot and continual learning experiments further highlight \name's potential for real-world applications.
-Pioneering a new paradigm of modular material learning, \name \ will be open-sourced to foster broader community collaboration.
+Few-shot and module scaling experiments further highlight \name's potential for real-world applications.
+Pioneering a new paradigm of modular material learning, \name \ is open-sourced to foster broader community collaboration.